Skatteetaten/mva-meldingen/docs/english/api/index.md

 The overall process for filing VAT return:

-1. Log in via ID-Porten
+1. Log in with ID-Porten

     - Login is personal for each end user